Adelaide Zoo: History

 The modern zoo has moved away from the traditional housing of species separately in pairs.
 Now species are grouped together as they would be in the wild, in exhibits that are carefully planned according to region.
 Enclosures have been designed with the needs of the animals in mind, providing a more natural habitat, which also serves an educational purpose for visitors.
-Although some of the zoo's heritage listed enclosures, such as the Elephant House that was built in 1900, have been retained, they are no longer used to house animals (the Elephant House now has educational signs).
+Although some of the zoo's heritage listed enclosures, such as the Elephant House that was built in 1900, have been retained, they are no longer used to house animals.
+The Elephant House now has educational signs.
 The last elephant housed at the Adelaide Zoo, Samorn, was moved to Monarto in 1991, where she died three years later.

 The flamingo exhibit was opened in 1885, and is one of the few to have remained in the same position to date.
-Originally it was stocked with 10 flamingos, however, most died during a drought in 1915.
+Originally it was stocked with ten flamingos, most of which died during a drought in 1915.
 In 2014, one of two surviving greater flamingos in the exhibit, thought to be the oldest in the world at 83 years of age, died.
 The remaining Chilean flamingo at Adelaide zoo, the last flamingo in Australia, which arrived in 1948, was humanely euthanised on 6 April 2018.

 The nocturnal house opened in 1974.
 The reptile house opened in 1985 and was expanded in 1993.
 The giant panda exhibit and Bamboo Forest opened in 2009.
 This replaced the former "South America Section" and ungulate paddocks.
-The former great ape compound behind the administration building was demolished and replaced by an education centre and "envirodome" through 2008-2009.
+The former great ape compound behind the administration building was demolished and replaced by an education centre and envirodome in 2008-2009.

-In 2010 main entrance was relocated off Frome Road in place of the hoofed animal yards, which were demolished.
+In 2010, the main entrance was relocated off Frome Road in place of the hoofed animal yards, which were demolished.
 The famous polychrome masonry and cast-iron gates of the original entry, built in 1883 and restored in 1992, have been preserved.